MikeMcQuaid/AsciiDoc.tmbundle/README.md

 ```

 ## Status
-Only basic language syntax is supported currently and syntax highlighting does
-not nest properly yet.
-Still, this seemed to give better results than other
+Only basic language syntax is supported currently.
+Still, this seemed to give
-AsciiDoc bundles I tried.
+better results than other AsciiDoc bundles I tried.

 Tested using TextMate 2.
 May work in TextMate 1 or Sublime Text; I've no idea.